-The New Degree Programs category includes all curriculum proposals requiring the approval of the Ministry of Advanced Education.
+The New Degree Programs category includes all curriculum proposals requiring the approval of the Ministry of Post-Secondary Education and Future Skills.
 The complete new program development and approval process is outlined in Appendix A: Guidelines for New Program Development and Approval Process.

-The Ministry of Advanced Education determines whether a new or changed curriculum offering requires Ministry approval.
+The Ministry of Post-Secondary Education and Future Skills determines whether a new or changed curriculum offering requires Ministry approval.
 The Office of the Provost and Vice-President Academic can provide advice as to whether a particular proposal is likely to require Ministry approval.

-Curriculum changes that may require Ministry of Advanced Education approval include:
+Curriculum changes that may require Ministry of Post-Secondary Education and Future Skills approval include:

-- New graduate or undergraduate degree programs; - New credentials or significant revisions of programs warranting credential renaming; - New majors or fields of specialization; - New minors; or, - Revision of the major objectives of a program resulting in significant program changes.
+- new graduate or undergraduate degree programs - new credentials or significant revisions of programs warranting credential renaming - new majors or fields of specialization - new minors - revision of the major objectives of a program resulting in significant program changes